 Race and Ethnicity

-Both race, which describes physical characteristics, and ethnicity, which encompasses cultural traditions such as language and religion, play pivotal and socially significant roles in our lives.
-These aspects of our identity inform how we see ourselves and the world, how others see us, and how we relate to each other.
-As immigrants help create a more diverse United States, communities built around racial and ethnic identity can be a source of resilience and connectedness for those who might otherwise feel isolated or alienated.
+Humans are far more similar than they are different, and more interconnected than most individuals realize.
+At the genetic level, any two people are more than 99 percent the same as each other, no matter their skin color or ethnic origin.
+Still, both race, which describes one’s physical characteristics, and ethnicity, which encompasses cultural traditions such as language and religion, play significant roles in people’s lives.
+Such aspects of identity inform how individuals see themselves, how others perceive them, and how they relate to each other.
+Communities built around racial and ethnic identity, for example, can be a source of resilience and connectedness for immigrants who might otherwise feel isolated or alienated in a new country.

 Historically, sociologists have defined a minority group as one that lacks power, but demographic trends are challenging to that outlook: The U.S. Census Bureau predicts that by 2045, the country will become “majority minority,” with more non-white than white citizens.
 One product of this shift has been a dramatic rise in the country’s multiracial population, which increaased 276 percent between 2010 and 2020.
 How these young people embrace or reject existing notions of race as they mature may have a profound effect on race relations in the future.

 Some recent events, as well as some major research studies, however, suggest that some white Americans feel upset and threatened by these demographic changes, feelings that are fueling an apparent increase in racist activity in many areas.
 And around the world, while more people have come to welcome racial and ethnic diversity, minority communities continue to experience inequality, injustice, and exclusion, with significant consequences for both mental and physical health.